How to achieve a good survey design?

 First, let's take a look at the core of a good survey blueprint.

-It is essential to project a defined mental image of the audience you want to survey.
-Once that is set, it's time to begin developing the questions.
-A rule of thumb to follow when aiming to write them is to start with broader, less specific parts and then progressively shift into more particular, precise questions.
 At some point, you will be gazing at a list of "finished" questions.
 It's not yet time to start the survey, but rather to initiate the following step: pilot testing and rewriting.
 Essentially, this part of the process is based on trial and error.
 Select a few testers and keep polishing the questions until you are thoroughly satisfied with them.

-In conclusion, achieving the best possible survey design is ultimately leading you towards collecting the highest quality answers that your study needs to become trustworthy.
 Although at plain sight a questionnaire can look like merely a compendium of questions, elements like its presentation or cohesion among parts are relevant enough to keep in mind, as they're going to boost your results.

 In the following paragraphs we're going to dive deep into everything you need to know on how to plan and conduct a successful survey.
 Keep reading to learn everything about how to prevent key mistakes, how to define your audience and create suitable questions while offering them reasons to participate in the study, and how to pilot test until the survey is ready.